akeneo/pim-helpcenter/content/md/first-steps/manage-assets.md

 It is possible to define transformations at the asset family level.
 It means that, for each asset of a given asset family, transformations will be automatically applied.

 The settings of the transformations is done via the API or via the UI, in the `Transformations` tab of an asset family.
-It is the same screen as the Product link rules.
-I recommend you to [this article](/articles/focus-on-asset-transformations.html) this article to know how to define the asset transformations.
+I recommend you to read [this article](/articles/focus-on-asset-transformations.html) to know how to define the asset transformations.

 The following operations are available:
 - `colorspace` (change the image's colorspace)